pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

     >
     > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 4.

-### Grant permissions by binding IAM with ServiceAccount
+### Grant permissions by associating IAM with ServiceAccount

 1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test2` namespace: